-This conjunction of the voluntary power with actions tending to become automatic - performed, too, through organs which are shown to have an independent contractile power - brings us into contact with some of the most interesting questions in physiology.
+This conjunction of the voluntary power with actions tending to become automatic-performed, too, through organs which are shown to have an independent contractile power-brings us into contact with some of the most interesting questions in physiology.
 Experiment and observation, though they have done much, are not yet exhausted in reference to this subject.
-The minute examination, as far as may be possible, of the manner in which muscles are educated to particular acts and series of movements, is obviously a main source of further knowledge.
+The minute examination, as far as may be possible, of the manner in which muscles are educated to particular acts and series of movements, is obviously a main source of

+Observation shows us in many cases that the use of muscles under particular combinations, and for especial actions, is acquired at different ages.
+Few children under ten or twelve years are able to gargle or to expectorate. further knowledge.
 The states of infancy and childhood, when this natural education is in progress, might best furnish information, were it not that we have then no aid from the mind, to expound its connexion with what is going on in the material organs.
 Paralytic cases, while in course of recovery of the voluntary power, may be studied with greater advantage in this respect; as here, together with the loss of voluntary power, there is usually also the partial loss of those habits of co-ordinate muscular action which before existed.
-I have often obtained many curious facts from the paralytic patient, thus occupied in reeducating his muscles, and conscious himself of the effort needed for this purpose, and of the means most successful in effecting it.
+I have often obtained many curious facts from the paralytic patient, thus occupied in re-educating his muscles, and conscious himself of the effort needed for this purpose, and of the means most successful in effecting it.

 The illustrations of Habit, as influencing the bodily organs, might easily be multiplied by reference to the many cases of anormal actions, arising from casual causes of accident or disease, which by repetition become habitual to the system, and often wholly uncontrollable by the will.
-A familiar instance occurs in those irregular muscular actions, known under the name of tricks; where unmeaning movements take place automatically and without the consciousness being awake to them.
-Other illustrations, again, might be drawn from functions in which the mind and body are both concerned, of which sleep is a marked example.
-But passing over these, I hasten to say a few words regarding the habits of mental life more exclusively, before closing this Chapter.
+A familiar instance occurs in those irregular muscular actions. known under the name of tricks: where unmeaning movements take place automatically, not merely without action of the will, but without even These are not limited to chilconsciousness of them. dren; but in one form or other occur at all times of life: and are often very curiously associated with mental acts.
+Other illustrations, again, might be drawn from functions in which the mind and body are both concerned, of which sleep furnishes many striking examples.
+But passing over these, I hasten to say a few words regarding the habits of mental life more exclusively, before closing this chapter.